trinodb/trino/presto-docs/src/main/sphinx/develop/event-listener.rst

 Event Listener
 ==============

-Presto supports custom event listeners that are invoked for the following
+Trino supports custom event listeners that are invoked for the following
 events:

 * Query creation